abhiiyer/ERA1/Session-7/Model-1/README.md

 Total Parameters: 13,808

 ## Important Code Parts
-The train_transforms and test_transforms define the data transformations to be applied during the training and test phases, respectively.
+The `train_transforms` and `test_transforms` define the data transformations to be applied during the training and test phases, respectively.
-The Net class defines the model architecture and the forward pass method.
+The `Net` class defines the model architecture and the forward pass method.
-The train function performs the training loop, including calculating the loss, backpropagation, and updating the model parameters.
+The `train` function performs the training loop, including calculating the loss, backpropagation, and updating the model parameters.
-The test function evaluates the model on the test dataset and calculates the test loss and accuracy.
+The `test` function evaluates the model on the test dataset and calculates the test loss and accuracy.
-The device variable is used to determine whether to use CUDA (GPU) or CPU for computation, based on availability.
+The `device` variable is used to determine whether to use CUDA (GPU) or CPU for computation, based on availability.
-The summary function from torchsummary library is used to print the model summary, including the input/output shapes and the number of parameters.
+The `summary` function from the `torchsummary` library is used to print the model summary, including the input/output shapes and the number of parameters.
 The optimizer is initialized with stochastic gradient descent (SGD) as the optimization algorithm with a learning rate and momentum.
 The training and test losses and accuracies are recorded during the training process for plotting the graphs.